Teaching with Museum Objects: Eloquent Things

 In an increasingly virtual world, direct encounters with real objects have come to be regarded as important and versatile tools in University teaching across a wide range of disciplines.
 The Ashmolean has established itself as a pioneer of this exciting new pedagogy.

 Using works of art and archaeological material gathered from the Ashmolean’s extraordinary collections, we will discover methodologies that are also applicable to rare books, buildings, everyday objects or, indeed, any type of material culture.
-We will consider how you might collaborate with curatorial staff in museums, and the advantages and disadvantages of working in the Study Room with objects taken from storage or in the galleries looking at objects on display.
+We will consider how you might collaborate with curatorial staff in museums, and the relative advantages and disadvantages of study-room teaching, involving object handling, and gallery-based teaching looking at objects on display.

 It is essential that participants commit to the whole course.